Can You Remove Paint from Brick?

 Whether you got caught up in a recent design trend to paint your brick fireplace or you just errantly splashed some paint, you now have paint on brick that you don’t want.
 Before you get too bummed out about your painted brick becoming a permanent thing, we have some good news and an answer to the question, can you remove paint from brick?
-The good news is, “Yes, you can.” remove paint from brick.
+The good news is, “Yes, you can.” remove the paint from the brick.
 But there are a few things you should know before you get started.

 In this article we’ll review how to remove paint from brick successfully, and some things you shouldn’t do when trying to remove paint from brick.